John Gotti: Assault acquittal

 On the evening of January 23, 1989, Gotti was arrested outside the Ravenite and charged with ordering the 1986 assault of labor union official John O'Connor.
 In the back of the police car, he remarked, "Three to one I beat this charge."
 O'Connor, a leader in the United Brotherhood of Carpenters and Joiners of America (UBC) Local 608, who was later convicted of racketeering himself, was believed to have ordered an attack on a Gambino-associated restaurant that had snubbed the union and was subsequently shot and wounded by the Westies.
 After one night in jail, Gotti was released on $100,000 bail.

-By this time, the FBI had cultivated new informants and learned part of the reason the Ravenite bug failed was because Gotti would hold sensitive conversations elsewhere, either in a rear hallway in the building the club occupied, or in an apartment in its upper floors where the friendly widow of a Gambino soldier lived; by November 1989, both locations were bugged.
-The apartment bug was particularly fruitful due to Gotti's frankness as he discussed his position as boss in meetings there.
-In a December 12 conversation with Locascio, Gotti plainly acknowledged ordering the murders of DiBernardo and Liborio Milito — the latter being one of Gravano's partners, killed for insubordination.
+By this time, the FBI had cultivated new informants and learned that part of the reason the Ravenite bug failed was because Gotti would hold sensitive conversations elsewhere, either in a rear hallway in the building the club occupied, or in an apartment in its upper floors where the friendly widow of a Gambino soldier lived; by November 1989, both locations were bugged.
+The apartment bug was particularly fruitful due to Gotti's frankness as he discussed his criminal dealings in meetings there.
+In a December 12 conversation with LoCascio, Gotti plainly acknowledged ordering the murders of DiBernardo and Liborio Milito — the latter being one of Gravano's partners, killed for insubordination.
 He also announced his intent to kill soldier Louis DiBono, who had ignored a summons to meet with Gotti to discuss his mismanagement of a drywall business he held with Gotti and Gravano.
 The FBI, however, misheard the namedrop and failed to warn DiBono, who was killed on October 4, 1990.
 In another taped meeting on January 4, 1990, Gotti promoted Gravano to underboss, preferring him to lead the family if Gotti was convicted in the assault case.

-State prosecutors linked Gotti to the assault case with a recording of him discussing O'Connor and announcing his intention to "bust him up," as well as the testimony of Westies gangster James McElroy.
+State prosecutors linked Gotti to the assault case with a recording of him discussing O'Connor and announcing his intention to "bust him up", as well as the testimony of Westies gangster James McElroy.
 However, Gotti was acquitted of all six assault and conspiracy charges at trial on February 9, 1990.
 After the trial, there were firework displays by locals.
 Jules J. Bonavolonta, director of the FBI's organized crime division in New York, stated, "With all this media coverage he's beginning to look like a folk hero...
 What the public should realize is that he is the boss of the largest Cosa Nostra family, that he surrounds himself with ruthless killers and that he is flat out a criminal."

 It later emerged that FBI bugs had apparently caught Gotti discussing plans to fix the jury as he had in the 1986–87 racketeering case.
 To the outrage of Manhattan district attorney Robert Morgenthau and state organized crime taskforce chief Ronald Goldstock, the FBI and federal prosecutors chose not to reveal this information to them.
 Morgenthau later said that had he known about these bugged conversations, he would have asked for a mistrial.